Frequently Asked Questions:

 We have different deadlines for each grant.
 Here’s a breakdown of our due dates.

-School Arts Project Grant – Due on July 1st and the 1st of each month thereafter until funds are exhausted.
+K-12 School Arts Project Grant – 1st of each month, July-March, or until funds are exhausted.

 Youth Scholarship – November 1st for students in grades 3-12.